typhonjs-node-esdoc/esdoc-plugin-jspm/README.md

 As an alternate and the preferred all inclusive installation process please see [typhonjs-core-gulptasks](https://www.npmjs.com/package/typhonjs-core-gulptasks) for a NPM package which contains several pre-defined Gulp tasks for working with JSPM / SystemJS, ESLint and ESDoc generation with `esdoc-plugin-jspm` & [esdoc-plugin-extends-replace](https://www.npmjs.com/package/esdoc-plugin-extends-replace) support.

 Latest Changes:
-- 0.3.0: Added automatic parsing of `package.json` and all child dependencies from `config.js`
+- 0.3.0: Added automatic parsing of `package.json` and all child dependencies from the main JSPM `config.js`

-Please see the [backbone-parse-es6](https://github.com/typhonjs/backbone-parse-es6) repo for an example using `esdoc-plugin-jspm` via `typhon-core-gulptasks`.
+Please see the [backbone-parse-es6](https://github.com/typhonjs/backbone-parse-es6) repo for an example using `esdoc-plugin-jspm` via `typhonjs-core-gulptasks`.

 If installing and working directly with `esdoc-plugin-jspm` the following is an example integration for `package.json`:
 ```